nhac-lly/elysiajs-hello-world/README.md

 3. Integrate with React components for seamless full-stack experience
 4. Test with the Swagger documentation at `/docs`

-### Customizing Tailwind CSS 4
+### Customizing Tailwind CSS

-1. Modify `src/styles/input.css` for custom CSS
+1. Modify the Tailwind config in `public/index.html`
-2. Use `@layer` directives for organized styling
+2. Add custom CSS in `src/styles/input.css`
-3. Add new DaisyUI themes in your CSS
+3. Use DaisyUI components and themes

 ### Adding Animations